ethereumjs/ethereumjs-monorepo/README.md

 See our [monorepo](config/MONOREPO.md) documentation to get started on setting up the repository and installing dependencies.
 The [config](config/) folder gives an overview on shared configuration and scripts between packages.

-# EthereumJS
+## EthereumJS

 See our organizational [documentation](https://ethereumjs.readthedocs.io) for an introduction to `EthereumJS` as well as information on current standards and best practices.

-If you want to join for work or do improvements on the libraries have a look at our [contribution guidelines](https://ethereumjs.readthedocs.io/en/latest/contributing.html).
+If you want to join for work or carry out improvements on the libraries, please review our [contribution guidelines](https://ethereumjs.readthedocs.io/en/latest/contributing.html) first.

-# LICENSE
+## License

 Most packages are [MPL-2.0](<https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2)>) licensed, see package folder for the respective license.